allaboutapps/A3GridTableView/README.md

 It has similar delegate methods to a `UITableView` and can be even used like one.
 The difference is that the **A3GridTableView** aligns his section in collumns and not in one flow.

-It is written in *Objective-C* and works for all iOS applications.
+It is written in *Objective-C* and works for all iOS applications and uses ARC.
-ARC is not enabled for the project, but you can easily convert it to arc with the XCode built in ARC converter.
-If you are too lazy for that, you can still set the `-fno-objc-arc` flag.

 ##Video:
 ![A3GridTableView iPhone sample](https://dl.dropbox.com/u/9934540/aaa/A3GridTableViewSampleIPhone.gif "A3GridTableView iPhone Sample Video")